Dr. George Flaherty

 Art History: Latin American and U.S. Latino Art

-He serves as associate director of the Center for Latin American Visual Studies (CLAVIS) at UT and, with Dr. Andrea Giunta, co-directs the “Grounds for Comparison: Neo-Vanguards and Latin American/U.S. Latino Art” research seminars (2013-15), part of the Getty Foundation’s Connecting Art Histories initiative.
+He is co-principal investigator, with Andrea Giunta, of “Grounds for Comparison: Neo-Vanguards and Latin American/U.S. Latino Art, 1960-90,” a series of research seminars for emerging scholars from across the Americas sponsored by the Getty Foundation’s Connecting Art Histories initiative.

 Recent graduate seminars offered:

 - Collaboration, Participation, Community